 Gaseous constituents of the atmosphere, which are emitted naturally or anthropogenically, and absorb infrared radiation emitted by the Earth’s surface, the atmosphere and clouds.
 The increase in their concentration in the Earth’s atmosphere is one of the factors causing global warming.
 The main GHGs are carbon dioxide (CO2), water vapour (H2O), methane (CH4), nitrous oxide (N20), sulphur hexafluoride (SF6), hydrofluorocarbons (HFCs) and perfluorocarbons (PFCs).

-A marketing or public relations strategy used by an organization (company, national or territorial public administration, etc.) in order to give itself a misleading image of ecological responsibility.
+A communication or public relations strategy used by an organization (company, national or territorial public administration, etc.) in order to give itself a misleading image of ecological responsibility.

 United Nations Intergovernmental Panel on Climate Change.
 The IPCC aims to study the evolution of climate change and its consequences.
 In a report published in 2018, the IPCC indicated that to maintain the trajectory to limit global warming to 1.5oC, we need to reduce global GHG emissions by 45% from the year 2010 to the year 2030.